ledcoyote/pg_experiments/subquery_limit/readme.md

-# Applying Limits to a Query With Aggregations on Joined Tables
+# Limit-Offset Paging a Query With Aggregations on Joined Tables

-In this experiment we are interested in performance when we are joining two tables together and performing aggregations on the results.
-In particular, we have a case where we are aggregating counts on the joined table when placing a limit on the outer table.
+In this experiment we are interested in performance when we are joining two tables together and performing aggregations on the results, which are paged using the limit-offset method*.
+We consider a case where we are aggregating counts on the joined table when placing a limit and offset on the outer table.

 If we naively do a straight join and put the limit on the outermost query, we get the correct result, and if there is no offset, then the performance is about